alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 ## Randomness
 how about chicken starts with jane. she says she will make soup. soup is done when you beat lime.

-each chicken has a name. later in the game, cannon asks where quin is. that's the one jane cooked.
+each chicken has a name. later in the game, canon asks where quin is. that's the one jane cooked.

-maybe cannon says you smell like quack soup. he hates quack soup. ducks are friends. so he gets angry and sends his pet duck to fight you.
+maybe canon says you smell like quack soup. he hates quack soup. ducks are friends. so he gets angry and sends his pet duck to fight you.
 Then you settle the duel with a game of tennis.

-"i'm hungry, i mean i'm cannon"
+"i'm hungry, i mean i'm canon"
 "hey, thanks for the soup"
 "what kind of soup was that anyways"
 "..